rads/ClaudeCodeJSONLParser/Readme.md

 6. Use "Raw JSON" to see the original log data for any entry

 ### Git Repository Integration
+0. Do the steps above to open the log for viewing
 1. Click "Choose Directory" under "Upload Git Repository (Optional)"
 2. Select a Git repository folder (must contain `.git` directory)
 3. The tool will analyze all commits and calculate: